imdeepakw/coffee-tracker/README.md

 * Coffee added to the database is shown to the the user using EJS to load the HTML template.
 * Users can now delete the coffee from their coffee list.

+### January 15, 2025
+* Users can now click the edit button on the main page and it will take them to the edit page where the coffee information is shown in different inputs.

 ## Future Optimizations
 * Users can create an account and track their coffee